RahmeVictor/AutoLED/README.md

 controllers can be wired in series and are accessed through their IDs: the first controller has ID 0, the second ID 1 etc...

-Data about controllers is saved in controllers.conf
+Data about controllers is saved in controllers.json

 GPIOSim is used to simulate Raspberry's GPIO pins.
 It provides dummy functions that do nothing.